 where the endpoints are obtained from $\mathcal J(\tilde u_h)$ together with certified bounds on the variation of $\mathcal J$ over the verification ball.
 The enclosure can be tightened by an adjoint-based correction (Section~\ref{sec:outputs}).

-The remainder of the paper is organised as follows.
-Section~2 fixes the functional setting and the finite element discretisation.
+The remainder of the paper is organized as follows.
+Section~2 fixes the functional setting and the finite element discretization.
 Section~3 states the NK verification framework.
 Sections~4--7 develop the certified ingredients.
 Section~8 constructs verified output bounds for QoIs.
 Section~9 reports numerical experiments.